liamzdenek/ferment-ai/README.md

 - **Stateless Operation** with serialization/deserialization of the entire system state
 - **Capability System** integrated with workflows for model capabilities
 - **Model Context Protocol (MCP)** support for connecting to external capability servers
+- **Structured Output** for type-safe data extraction using Zod schemas
+- **Conditional Workflows** with LLMGate for aborting based on model outputs
+- **Sequential Execution** with Chain for linking multiple tasks
 - **Human Intervention** support with cancellation and resumption
 - **Type Safety** with Zod validation for inputs and outputs at both compile time and runtime